JeffersGlass/mkdocs-pyscript/DEVELOPMENT.md

 To install the development environment:
   1. run `make setup`
      - This installs the npm build requirements and creates the conda development environment
-  2. run `conda activate ./env` to enter the development environment
+  2. run `pipenv shell` to enter the development environment

+## Testing

+With your `pipenv` environment active, run `make test` to run the static and Playwright integration tests.

 ## Building JS Artifacts
-Any JavaScript changes (in `makeblocks.js`) must be rebuilt into the distributed files using `make build` prior to release.
+Any JavaScript changes (in `makeblocks.js`) must be rebuilt into the distributed files using `make build-js`.

+To prepare a full build for release, run `make build-dist`

+## Release

+To build a public a release to PyPI, run `make deploy-real`